Hope is hanging by a thread for too many

 Fasten a piece of red sticky tape or ribbon around the middle of the orange.

-Cut a small cross in the top of each orange (place it on a tray to catch Christinglethe juice) and lay a square of silver foil (75mm/3in square) over the cross.
+orange (place it on a tray to catch the juice) and lay a square of silver foil

 Place a candle on top and wedge it firmly into the orange.
 The foil will help prevent hot wax running onto a child’s hand.